 RENSSELAER POLYTECHNIC INSTITUTE

-The challenge: We are involved in the study of technicolor theories from first principles.
+The challenge: We are involved in the study of a theory with an IRFP from first principles on the lattice.
 This is challenging for a number of reasons.
-First, the technicolor theory is strongly interacting, and so a nonperturbative approach such as lattice gauge theory must be used in order to obtain meaningful results.
-Second, the technicolor theories that we are interested have dynamics that span a wide range of scales (walking technicolor).
-One cannot directly simulate a system that incorporates these scales all at once, and a renormalization group approach is essential in order to circumvent this problem.
-Third, the fermions in the technicolor theory are massless, which makes them very expensive to study on a computer, because the matrix problem becomes ill-conditioned.
+First, the CFT is strongly interacting, and so a nonperturbative approach such as lattice gauge theory must be used in order to obtain meaningful results.
+Second, the underlying gauge theory has dynamics that span a wide range of scales, from the ultraviolet where the theory is defined to the infrared where the conformal behavior is to be observed.
+For this reason, it is difficult to directly simulate a system that incorporates these scales all at once, and a renormalization group approach is quite useful as a method to circumvent this problem.
+Third, the fermions in the CFT are massless because a mass is a relevant parameter which would drive the theory away from the IRFP.
+This makes such theories very expensive to study on a computer, because the matrix problem becomes ill-conditioned.

-Goals: (1) Use Monte Carlo renormalization group to identify the infrared fixed point in Minimal Walking Technicolor.
+Goals: (1) Use Monte Carlo renormalization group to identify the infrared fixed point in SU(2) gauge theory with two Dirac flavors of adjoint representation fermions (Adj2).
 (2) Compute the anomalous mass dimension in this theory.
 (3) Show that we are in the basin of attraction of the Gaussian fixed point.
 What do these things mean?
 For this, we turn to the:

 Method: We are using the two lattice matching method.
 This involves simulations on a "fine" lattice which are matched to simulations on a "coarse" lattice, using a number of "blocked" observables.
-Here blocking refers to an intelligent sort of averaging.
-Evolution of the observables corresponds to renormalization group flow.
+Here blocking refers to an intelligent sort of averaging or coarse-graining.
+Bare couplings on the two lattices are adjusted until the observables give matching values.
+Evolution of the couplings under this procedure corresponds to renormalization group flow.
 For more details click here.

 The MCRG project has its own webpage.
 Click here for more details

 Background: The Wess-Zumino model is the simplest interacting four-dimensional supersymmetric theory.
 It consists of a Majorana fermion and a complex scalar field, interacting through a Yukawa coupling.
 Formulating theories with scalars on the lattice is especially challenging, since the lattice regulator explicitly breaks supersymmetry and hence there is no symmetry to protect the scalar mass from quantum corrections.
+Another problem is that the form of the Yukawa coupling is dictated by U(1) R-symmetry, which is a chiral symmetry; such a symmetry requires fermions that satisfy the Ginsparg-Wilson relation if it is to be realized explicitly on the lattice (as opposed to emerging as an accidental symmetry in the infrared due to fine-tuning).
+Furthermore, supersymmetry requires that the bosonic couplings be related to the fermionic ones in a very specific way, and if supersymmetry is violated by the regulator, this will not be the case in the low-energy effective theory.
 Because of the interest in supersymmetric theories with scalars, such as super-QCD (used in phenomenology) and N=4 super-Yang-Mills (used in gauge-gravity duality), it makes sense to first try out methods on the relatively simple case of the Wess-Zumino model.

 Goal: Using a formulation based on Ginsparg-Wilson fermions, conduct the necessary fine-tuning to achieve the supersymmetric continuum limit.